Managing Quality and Risk in Co-Delivery

 Acts, regulations and requirements relating to placements and WIL

-There are several key legislative instruments that will assist you with respect to placements and WIL experiences.
+There are several key legislative and regulatory instruments that will assist you with respect to placements and WIL experiences.
 These include:

-- Fair Work Australia – link to legislation, link to placements, unpaid work experience or internships and unpaid work, to ensure conformity with local employment and workplace legislation by the niveriaty and placement partners
+- Fair Work Australia – links to legislation, links to placements, unpaid work experience or internships and unpaid work, You will also need to review equivalent State and Territory industrial laws

 - Higher Education Standard Framework 2015 (6.2.1, 5.1, 1.4, 3.1)